What is a Great Product Strategy?

 At this point, your vision statement and your mission statement should be pretty clear.

-Getting a complete overview of the market vision is especially necessary if you’re going into a new market.
+Getting a complete overview of the market vision is necessary if you’re going into a new market.
 That’s because you’re entering a new competitive landscape.
 That’s why it’s crucial to enter with a high-level plan to find the best market fit.

 2. Product Goals